Cross-cut vs Micro-cut shredder – Which is better?

 Both paper shredders cut a page diagonally from both corners.
 Because both shredders cut sideways means that a micro-cut shredder works the same as a cross-cut shredder.
 The only difference is that a micro-cut shredder produces smaller and more particles per shredded document.

-The DIN P-level is part of the official German DIN 66399 standard (since 2012), the international standard for secure shredding of data media developed by the Deutsches Institut für Normung (DIN), which translates to the German Institute for Standardization.
+The DIN 66399 P-security level is part of the official German DIN 66399 standard (since 2012), the international standard for secure shredding of data media developed by the Deutsches Institut für Normung (DIN), which translates to the German Institute for Standardization.

 How many shreds per page?